By: Marilyn L. Davis

 Creating Captivating Content

 Captivating content keeps people on your site longer.
-When you combine stellar content with a visually pleasing site, you create an inviting environment, and people are more apt to view your products and services.
+When you combine stellar content with a visually pleasing site, you create an inviting environment, and people are more apt to view your posts, products or services.
 Jeff Molander reinforces, “Content that creates leads is content that fosters confidence in buyers.”

 However, it’s not just sales leads that should concern you as a blogger – it’s followers.